tourmalinelabs/AndroidTLKitExample/README.md

 # Integrating TLKit into a project

 ## 1 / Add the TLKit library
-it consists to modify your `build.gradle` file as follows.
+Modify the project  `build.gradle` file as follows.

 ##### Add the TLKIT artifact's repository